-To choose the adequate calcination temperature of the $CaTi{1-x}Fe_xO{3-\delta}$ (CTF) powders, we study the phase stability as a function of the calcination temperature for the sample at x = 0.5 (CT0.5F0.5), at different temperatures 1100 °C, 1200 °C and 1300 °C for 4 hours.
-Figure 1 shows the XRD results of these compounds.
-We can notice, at 1100 °C and 1200 °C, a presence of peaks which were ascribed to the perovskite-type structure of tetragonal symmetry (marked with stars) with the highest intensity is at 2 $\theta$ = 33.5°, and the presence of secondary phases (marked with red points).
-While at 1300°C, the impurities disappear, and the material remains stable and crystallizes in a tetragonal phase.
-Hence, we have chosen 1300 °C as the calcination temperature of all the CaTi1-xFexO3-\delta ceramics.
+To choose the adequate calcination temperature of the CaTi1-xFexO3- $\delta$ (CTF) powders, we study the phase stability as a function of the calcination temperature for sample at x = 0.5 (CT0.5F0.5), at different temperatures 1100 °C, 1200 °C and 1300 °C for 4 hours.
+The figure.1 shows the XRD results of these compounds.
+We can notice, at 1100 °C and 1200 °C, a presence of peaks which were ascribed to perovskite-type structure of tetragonal symmetry (marked with stars) with the highest intensity is at 2 $\Theta$ = 33.5°, and the presence of secondary phases (marked with red points).
+While at 1300°C, the impurities disappear and the material remains stable and crystallizes in a tetragonal phase.
+Hence, we have chosen 1300 °C as calcination temperature of all the CaTi1-xFexO3- $\delta$ ceramics.

-The XRD results from $CaTi{1-x}Fe_xO{3-\delta}$ (CTF) ceramics, for x=0.0 to 0.6 of Fe content, are shown in Figure 2 and reveal that all the powders crystallize in a pure phase without the presence of secondary phases expect the sample at x=0.6 of Fe content.
-For pure CT (x=0.0), we can observe the formation of peaks characteristic of the orthorhombic phase, while at x=0.6 the tetragonal peaks are found.
+The XRD results $CaTi{1-x}Fe_xO{3-\delta}$ (CTF) ceramics, for x=0.0 to 0.6 of Fe content, are shown in Figure 2 and reveal that all the powders crystallize in a pure phase without the presence of secondary phases expect the sample at x=0.6 of Fe content.
+For pure CT (x=0.0), we can observe the formation of peaks characteristic of orthorhombic phase while at x=0.6 the tetragonal peaks are found.
 To study the phase change between these percentages (x = 0.1 to 0.6) or if we have the coexistence of two phases, we used the Rietveld method.

 The Rietveld refinement results of CTF ceramics, for x=0.0 to 0.6 of Fe content, are shown in Figure 3.
-For pure CT (x=0.0), Figure 3(a) and Table 1, show that the powder crystallizes in the pure orthorhombic phase with the space group of Pmmm without the presence of any secondary phase.
-These results are in contradiction with those reported by Guyot et. al [9] and Kennedy et. al [10] in which the tetragonal structure (14 / mcm) is stable from a temperature above 1250 °C. With the increase in Fe content from 0.0 to 0.3, we notice no change in the structure and space group of CTF ceramics.
-While for $x \ge 0.4$ , the structure of CTF changes from orthorhombic to tetragonal phase with P4/mmm space group and we observe an appearance of secondary phases for x=0.6 (indicated by stars) which is probably due to the Ti-site saturation.
-So, there was no phase mixture in these ceramics like for the Fe-doped BaTiO3 ceramics [23] in which we have found a coexistence of two phases for x=0.10 to 0.30 of Fe contents.
-These results are not the same as those reported by L. A. Dunyushkina et. al [18] for the same ceramics, in which they found that the Fe-doped CaTiO3 has a cubic symmetry.
+For pure CT (x=0.0), the Figure 3(a) and Table 1, show that the powder crystalizes in the pure orthorhombic phase with the space group of Pmmm without presence of any secondary phase.
+These results are in contradiction with those reported by Guyot et. al [9] and Kennedy et. al [10] in which the tetragonal structure (14 / mcm) is stable from temperature above 1250 °C. With the increase in Fe content from 0.0 to 0.3, we notice no change in structure and space group of CTF ceramics.
+While for $x \ge 0.4$ the structure of CTF changes from orthorhombic to tetragonal phase with P4/mmm space group and we observe an appearance of secondary phases for x=0.6 (indicated by stars) which is probably due to the Ti-site saturation.
+So, we haven't detected a phase mixture in these ceramics like for the Fe-doped BaTiO3 ceramics [23] in which we have found a coexistence of two phases for x=0.10 to 0.30 of Fe contents.
+These results are not the same to those reported by L. A. Dunyushkina et. al [18] for the same ceramics, in which they found that the Fe-doped CaTiO3 have a cubic symmetry.